Red Boats Opera

 Cho Shun, who played the “Little Martial” role, was a student of Yik Kam.

-By passing the art on to his son Cho Dak-Sang, Cho Shun established the Wing Chun lineage of the Cho family of Panyu village.
+By passing the art to his son Cho Dak-Sang, Cho Shun established the Wing Chun lineage of the Cho family.

 Leung Jan is as far back as the lineages that descend from him Yip Man, Yiu Kai, Pan Nam, Tam Yeung.